 On the other sub-platforms, all classes are native Island objects.

-While mostly useful on the Windows sub-platform, but Interface types on any Island sub-platform, optionally, be cdeclared as COM-compatible interfaces for interaction with other COM-compatible environments.
+While mostly useful on the Windows sub-platform, Interface types on any Island sub-platform can, optionally, be cdeclared as COM-compatible interfaces for interaction with other COM-compatible environments.

 Interfaces are native Island (or Cocoa) interfaces by default.
 If an interface is declared to descend (directly or indirectly) from